jackchevalley/php-telegram-bot-framework/README.md

 ### Setup Cron Runner

-You should set up a docker container to run the cron runner, it runs in while True so it just need to keep running and reboot when needed.
+You should set up a Docker container to run the cron runner.
+It works in a while (true) loop, so it just needs to stay alive and automatically restart when needed.

+If you prefer not to use Docker, you could run it inside a screen session but that’s riskier, since the process could crash or the screen could be lost after a reboot.

-If your project does not require heavy cron jobs you can discard the runner and just execute the modules when needed from conventional cron.
+If your project does not require heavy cron jobs, you can discard the runner and just execute the modules when needed from a conventional cron.

 For example:
 ```bash